berkowitze/raytracer/README.md

 make watch
 ```

 The commands will output preview commands you can paste into a new terminal window to get a live-updating preview of the render.
+You'll need Python and matplotlib for this functionality.